 Flotation crisis averted, we spent the day floating in the river, listening to music and napping in hammocks.
 It was so relaxing.
 At night we enjoyed some music and we brought a bunch of card games that we never played, instead we just enjoyed the darkness and talked.

 Our second camping trip up there, we were more prepared as far as water (we ran out and had to buy extra on our first trip), the type of food we needed and we could prepare easy (no Little Cesar’s this time), and most importantly the type of equipment we needed.
 Last time we brought no wind protection, which if you know the area at all you know it can blow pretty hard, and we depended on the grill pits at the campsite.
 This time around we brought tarps to block the wind and our own little grill.
-For comfort we also brought a second ice chest, separate chests for the food and the drinks, some extra lights for the tent, and actual cooking utensils.
+For comfort, we also brought a second ice chest, separate chests for the food and the drinks, some extra lights for the tent, and actual cooking utensils.

 This time my sister-in-law and her boys joined us on the camping trip.
 Same as with my nephews, during the day we floated in the water and napped in hammocks.
 At night we enjoyed music and this time did play card games.

-One thing to beware of, some of the people that come out to camp here think they can do whatever they want at night despite the clearly posted quite hours.
+One thing to beware of, some of the people that come out to camp here think they can do whatever they want at night despite the clearly posted quiet hours.
 This was the only real downfall to both of our trips, but we now know how to handle it.

 During our second camping trip, we got stuck with even worse neighbors.
-This time not only were they loud and rude, they were gross and yelling profanities and signing karaoke, and at 3 am showed no signs of stopping.
+This time not only were they loud and rude, they were gross and yelling profanities and singing karaoke, and at 3 am showed no signs of stopping.

-Now normally I’m not the person to complain and I’m really not the person to call the cops, but after our last trip, I didn’t know what else to do and I couldn’t handle them going all night so I called the cops and later learned that’s actually what I’m supposed to do with people violating the quite hours.
+Now normally I’m not the person to complain and I’m really not the person to call the cops, but after our last trip, I didn’t know what else to do and I couldn’t handle them going all night so I called the cops and later learned that’s actually what I’m supposed to do with people violating the quiet hours.

-At first I called just the local police department, which as soon as I mentioned where I was at they directed me to the sheriff and within an hour they were there and shut their party down.
+At first, I called just the local police department, which as soon as I mentioned where I was at they directed me to the sheriff and within an hour they were there and shut their party down.
 It was so quick, so easy, and such a relief.

 One thing I also forgot to mention is Camp Davis, does have showers.
-They aren’t fanciest or cleanest, but your camping.
+They aren’t the fanciest or cleanest, but your camping.
 How great do you need it to be?
-The water is hot and there is enough pressure to help you get all the sunblock, dirt and sand off you for a good night sleep.
+The water is hot and there is enough pressure to help you get all the sunblock, dirt and sand off you for a good night’s sleep.